 SB-2894: AN ACT to amend Tennessee Code Annotated, Title 9, to clarify the appropriation of funds to certain debt issuers for debt service payments.
 This act makes appropriations for debt service obligations for an indefinite period of time.

-Sponsored by: Sen. Paul Bailey
+Sponsored by: Sen. Paul E. Bailey

 Assigned To General Subcommittee Of Senate Finance, Ways & Means Committee on 03/20/2024